Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

-Falling close to $1,000, the OnePlus 10 Pro is cheaper than its predecessor but still a far cry from its aggressively priced flagship killers of yore.
+Falling close to $1,000 at launch, the OnePlus 10 Pro is cheaper than its predecessor but still a far cry from its aggressively priced flagship killers of yore.
 Barring ultra-premium devices like foldables or the Samsung Galaxy S22 Ultra, the OnePlus 10 Pro truly is a flagship as far as prices go.
 But for all that money spent, the OnePlus 10 Pro comes across as a case of one step forward, and a few steps back.
 Now, the permanent price drop makes the phone a far better value, but it’s still not a clear winner due to some questionable choices.
 The faster chipset and improved design are all well and good, but those are table stakes in the category.
 What matters are the little things like fit and finish, consistency in software, and OnePlus’ Achilles’ heel — imaging.

 Samsung’s Galaxy S23 ($799 at Amazon) and Galaxy S23 Plus ($999.99 at Samsung) are arguably the Android benchmarks right now.
 Both phones have the same internal setup and a design that looks and feels absolutely premium.
 It’s hard to look past Samsung’s excellent camera setup on the Galaxy S22 series, too.
 What the phones lack in megapixels, they make up in features and image quality.
 The support for mmWave 5G might also be something to consider, and you, of course, get an IP rating as standard.
 From a value standpoint, the four years of software support (plus five years of security patches) and better resale value make the Galaxy S22 and S22 Plus hard to beat.
 In that same vein, the previous Galaxy generation is still well worth considering.